-Aisha Asks...
 Can someone hack into my account?

-Aisha's cousin, Rachel, had her Facebook account hacked last year, and someone posted things that she didn't write.
-Rachel contacted Facebook and told them what happened, and they eventually helped her to get back control of her account, but she still didn't know how she got hacked!
+Amanda's cousin, Meena, had her Facebook account hacked last year, and someone posted things that she didn't write.
+Meena contacted Facebook and told them what happened, and they eventually helped her to get back control of her account, but she still didn't know how she got hacked!

-There are many ways that someone could have gotten into Rachel's account.
-Some of the time its because someone else got her password.
-Lots of people going around stealing passwords, in fact, this business is booming!
+There are many ways that someone could have gotten into Meena's account.
+Some of the time it's because someone else got her password.
+Lots of people are going around stealing passwords.
+In fact, this business is booming!
 Your password is important to hackers because it is the key that unlocks information about you.
 Why are they succeeding?
 Well, for one, passwords we use are easily cracked or stolen by computers and used by cybercriminals.

-Did you know that p@sswOrd is one of the most commonly used passwords in English?
+Díd you know that p@ssword is one of the most commonly used passwords in English?

 - A strong password can act as a first line of defense against hackers.
 Choose it wisely. - If you're having trouble remembering all of your passwords, try a password manager!
-It will remember all of your passwords for you, so you don't have to, and you only need to remember one thing-- the master password!
+It will remember all of your passwords for you, so you don't have to, and you only need to remember one thing - the master password!

-Aisha Asks...
 How can I make a stronger password?